Youth marketing: Internet

-The Internet has provided marketers opportunities to communicate and rapidly spread information about a product using persuasive techniques through social networking platforms which is called viral marketing.
-Companies are targeting young consumers because technology has become influential and nearly everyone in the world owns an electronic device which allows them to access the Internet.
-The youth demographic has become reliant on technology because of the digital culture which was established at a very early age in their childhood.
-They grow up to be highly active online, therefore, making it easy for youth to be directly reached through games and social networking sites which are full of ads.
-Youth consumers are continuously on the Internet and are unconsciously encouraged to promote brand awareness and spread positive word of mouth about a product or brand to their friends and family.
+The internet allows marketers to disseminate product information via social networking platforms, a process known as viral marketing.
+Marketing campaigns often target younger demographics due to their high rates of digital literacy and frequent use of internet-connected devices.
+This demographic is often characterized by its immersion in digital culture from an early age, leading to high levels of online activity.
+As a result, advertisers reach these consumers through integrated content in digital games and social media platforms.
+Through these channels, peer-to-peer communication and social networking may contribute to brand awareness and the dissemination of word-of-mouth marketing within social circles.

 Youth marketing is mainly embedded in phone apps and online games, even in virtual worlds that state there are no ads.
 Although the virtual worlds may state the site is ad free, players are unaware of internal advertising that encourages them to purchase upgrades to improve the player's gaming experience.
 It is easier to detect youth marketing in phone apps because they tend to pop up as little advertisement banners and users are having to close the ad because it is disruptive when playing.

 According to the director of Saatchi & Saatchi Interactive, "[the internet] is a medium for advertisers that is unprecedented... there's probably no other product or service that we can think of that is like it in terms of capturing kids' interest."
 Advertisers reach the young demographic by eliciting personal information.
 It's as easy as getting them to fill out quick, simple surveys prior to playing these games.
 They offer prizes such as T-shirts for filling in "lengthy profiles that ask for purchasing behavior, preferences and information on other family members."

 Advertisers, then take the information they obtain from these polls and surveys to "craft individualized messages and ads" in order to draw and hook them into a world centered around a certain product or brand.
 The ads that surround the individual in these "cyberworlds" are meant to keep a firm grip on each individual.
 It provides the setting for them to be completely consumed by the advertisers messages, products, and brands around them.

 These games are not just games.
 They're "advergames", CBS News correspondent John Blackstone reports for "Gotta Have It: The Hard Sell To Kids."
 Advergames allow for marketers to incorporate brands and products into a game-like setting where the child playing it, is exposed constantly to these brands and products.
 A 10-year-old girl who was interviewed by CBS, says she can score with Skittles, race with Chips Ahoy or hang out with SpongeBob.